- 1 Best Ways To Meet Card Bonus Minimum Spending

-If you’re dining out with friends and everyone is chipping in, see how many people will hand you cash and then you can charge that total on your card.
+If you’re dining out with friends and everyone is chipping in, see how many would like to hand you cash and then you can charge that total on your card.

 You can get a tax deduction, earn points and meet spending requirements on your cards, and of course feel good about helping a cause.
 Cards like the US Bank FlexPerks Travel Rewards card offer extra points on charitable contributions also.